Rok poses by the Thames with the London Eye in the background, United Kingdom

 Trips outside of London

 Although I spend substantial time studying, working and living in London, I was never much interested in exploring other parts of the United Kingdom.
-One of the reasons was definitely high costs of travelling, but the other as much important, was a simple lack of interest for British history, culture and countryside.
+One of the reasons was definitely high costs of travelling, but the other, more defining, was a simple lack of interest for British history, culture and countryside, and places to visit at that time.

 Cardiff – the capital of Wales